Jerome-M-StMartin/ecs_it/readme.txt

 In-Progress

-Just seeing if I can read a minimal but also thread-safe ECS from scratch.
+Just seeing if I can create a minimal but also thread-safe ECS from scratch.

 Pronouned like "exit"